dgelessus/cody_computer_things/basic/README.md

 * [charset.bas](./charset.bas): Displays a table of all printable characters usable from Cody BASIC (CODSCII characters and Cody BASIC color codes).
 * [decdump.bas](./decdump.bas): Displays a region of memory as bytes in decimal.
+* [hexdump.bas](./hexdump.bas): Displays a region of memory as bytes in hexadecimal and printable characters.